Can An Image Classifier Suffice For Action Recognition?: Experiments

 \subsection{Datasets and Experimental Setup}

-\textbf{Datasets.} We use Kinetics400 (K400)~\cite{Kinetics:kay2017kinetics}, Something-Something V2 (SSV2)~\cite{Something:goyal2017something} , Moments-in-time (MiT)~\cite{Moments:monfort2019moments} and Jester~\cite{Materzynska_2019_ICCV} in our evaluation.
+\textbf{Datasets.} We use Kinetics400 (K400)~\citep{Kinetics:kay2017kinetics}, Something-Something V2 (SSV2)~\citep{Something:goyal2017something}, Moments-in-time (MiT)~\citep{Moments:monfort2019moments}, Jester~\citep{Materzynska_2019_ICCV}, and Diving48~\citep{Li_2018_ECCV} datasets in our evaluation.
 Kinetics400 is a widely-used benchmark for action recognition, which includes $\sim$240k training videos and 20k validation videos in 400 classes.
 SSV2 contains 220k videos of 174 types of predefined human-object interactions with everyday objects.
 This dataset is known for its high temporal dynamics.
 MiT is a fairly large collection of one million 3-second labeled video clips, involving actions not only from humans, but also from animals, objects and natural phenomena.
 The dataset includes around 800k training videos and 33,900 validation videos in 339 classes.
 Jester contains actions of predefined hand gestures, with 118,562 and 14,787 training and validation videos over 27 classes, respectively.
+Diving48 is an action recognition dataset without representation bias, which includes 15,943 training videos and 2,096 validation videos over 48 action classes.

 \textbf{Training}.
 We employ \textit{uniform sampling} to generate video input for our models.
-We train all our models by finetuning a Swin-B model~\cite{Swin_Liu_2021tq} pretrained on ImageNet-21K~\cite{imagenet_deng2009}, except for those 16-frame SSV2 models in Table~\ref{table:ssv2}, which are initialized from the corresponding Kinetics400 models in Table~\ref{table:k400}.
-Our training recipe and augmentations closely follow~\cite{DeiT_touvron2020}.
-First, we apply multi-scale jitter to augment the input~\cite{TSN:wang2016temporal} with different scales and then randomly crop a target input size (e.g. 8$\times$224$\times$224 for \superS).
-We then use Mixup~\cite{Mixup_zhang2018} and CutMix~\cite{CutMix_Yun_2019_ICCV} to augment the data further, with their values set to 0.8 and 1.0, respectively.
-After that, we rearrange the image crops as a super image.
-Furthermore, we apply drop path~\cite{efficientnet_pmlr_tan_19} with a rate of 0.1, and enable label smoothing~\cite{LabelSmoothing_Szegedy_2016_CVPR} at a rate of 0.1.
+Such a sampling strategy divides a video into multiple segments of equal length, and has shown to be effective on both Kinetics400 and SSV2~\cite{chen2021deep}.
+We train all our models by finetuning a Swin-B model~\citep{Swin_Liu_2021tq} pretrained on ImageNet-21K~\citep{imagenet_deng2009}, except for those SSV2 models, which are fine tuned from the corresponding Kinetics400 models in Table~\ref{table:k400}.